danuhnder/CV/README.md

 :   **Bartender and Server**; Free Times Cafe (Toronto, Canada) Dec 2018 - Mar 2020
-- I managed a busy section requiring excellent time management, prioritisation of workflow, polished customer service I provided full table service to guests and mentorship and support to junior colleagues.
+- I provided full table service to guest, requiring excellent time management, prioritisation of workflow, and polished customer service skills in stressful situations.
-- I learnt how to manage my workflow extremely well during crunch periods and that my stomach can handle a LOT of latkes.

-May 2018 - Dec 2018
-:   **Trivia and Bingo Host**; [Funky Bunch Trivia](https://www.funkybunch.com.au/) (Melbourne, Australia)
+:   **Trivia and Bingo Host**; [Funky Bunch Trivia](https://www.funkybunch.com.au/) (Melbourne, Australia) May 2018 - Dec 2018
-- I delivered an exciting trivia experience 2-4 times weekly to public and corporate audiences of up to 150 people.
+- I delivered an engaging, fast paced trivia experience 2-4 times weekly in a variety of pubs and venues, requiring the ability to modify an offering on-the-fly to suit an audience and insane AV patching skills.
-- I learnt how to tailor an offering to suit a client's requirements, further developed my on-the-fly AV patching skills, and how to gracefully handle your jokes not getting a laugh (you laugh yourself like it's the funniest thing ever).

-Aug 2015 - Apr 2017
-:   **Game Guru and Shift Supervisor**; Snakes and Lattes Boardgame Cafe (Toronto, Canada)
+:   **Game Guru and Shift Supervisor**; Snakes and Lattes Boardgame Cafe (Toronto, Canada) Aug 2015 - Apr 2017
-- I managed a team of up to 15 individuals per shift in a 200 seat venue and proactively engaged with guests to provide [board game recommendations](https://www.youtube.com/watch?v=fBYuajpFdrI) and tableside support (setup and teaching).
+- I managed a team of up to 15 individuals in a 200 seat venue and engaged with guests to provide [board game recommendations](https://www.youtube.com/watch?v=fBYuajpFdrI) and support, requiring excellent communication and time management skills and the ability to remember fine details of over 300 boardgame rulesets (and yet everyone wanted to play Cards against Humanity!).
-- I learnt to manage a team during high-pressure periods and the rules to ~300 boardgames (and that despite having 300 boardgames I could recommend to people, they still wanted to play Cards Against Humanity, and that was OK)

-May 2015 - Mar 2016
-:   **Front Desk Staff and Night Manager**; Canadiana Backpackers Inn (Toronto, Canada)
-- I provided front desk services in person and via email/phone to ensure an excellent guest experience.
-- I learnt that it is possible to clean 30 bathrooms in 90 minutes if you move quickly and make holsters for your spray bottles.

 Jul 2011 - Jan 2015
 :   **Assistant Facilities Manager**; Museum Victoria (Melbourne, Australia)
-- I managed the maintenance of essential building services (HVAC, security, electrical, plumbing, cleaning), a help desk system responding to 150+ user tickets per month and venue induction and safety training.
-- I developed strong skills in troubleshooting ancient building operation systems and keeping a diverse group of stakeholders as happy as budgets allowed.
+- I managed the maintenance of essential building services (HVAC, security, electrical, plumbing, cleaning), and a help desk system responding requiring strong skills in troubleshooting ancient building operation systems and keeping a diverse group of stakeholders as happy as budgets allowed.

 Jan 2008 - Jul 2011
 :   **Science Programs Officer**; Museum Victoria (Melbourne, Australia)
-- I lead the development and rollout of school holiday science programs catering to over 40,000 guests in a 16-day period and presented science and Planetarium programs to audiences of up to 600 people
-- I learned how fundamentally important it is to understand the needs and motivations of your visitors to develop experiences they will find engaging.
+- I lead the development and rollout of school holiday science programs catering to over 40,000 guests in a 16-day period, requiring a deep understanding of the needs and motivations of our visitors to develop experiences they will find engaging.

 Outside of work
 ----------

-Boardgames, baking, brewing, biking and yoga.
+I'm a karaoke tragic, amateur fermenter, boardgames fanatic and like to keep centered with yoga and biking.